loom-build-tool/loom/docs/plugin-spotbugs.rst

     Higher values may find more bugs, but also have more cpu and memory consumption (and thus may take longer).

+excludeFilterFiles
+    Filename of a filter configuration (blacklist).
+    Example: ``config/spotbugs/exclude-filters.xml``.
+    See `SpotBugs Filter file`_ for details on how to create such a filter.

+excludeTests
+    Boolean flag to allow the exclusion of test classes.
+As it is *not* recommended, thd default is ``false``.
+Set it to ``true`` to have standard Maven behaviour.

+includeFilterFiles
+    Filename of a filter configuration (whitelist).
+    Example: ``config/spotbugs/include-filters.xml``.
+    See `SpotBugs Filter file`_ for details on how to create such a filter.

 reportLevel
     Defines the minimum priority a bug has to have to get reported.
     Possible levels are: ``LOW``, ``NORMAL`` (default), ``HIGH``.